Clickable Awesomic logo. The C in Awesomic doubles as a smiling emoji with one of the eyes being a star.

 500 million button before after

-UI/UX designer or UX/UI designer – is there a difference?
+UI/UX designer vs UX/UI designer

 Hiring a UI/UX designer.
 How to assess a candidate?